lmondada/dphil-thesis/content/04_matching/03_canonical.md

 _existence_ of spanning trees---it is as yet unclear how the trees can be constructed.
 This is the purpose of this section.

-We introduce for this puprose a canonical, that is, invariant under isomorphism, tree reduction map $G \mapsto G_T \mapsto G_C$.
+We introduce for this purpose a canonical, that is, invariant under isomorphism, tree reduction map $G \mapsto G_T \mapsto G_C$.
 The map from $G_T \to G_C$ is given by $\sigma_2^{-1}$ as defined in the previous section, so that there remains only to define a map $canonical: G \to G_T$.

-We proceed by using the total order that we have defined on port labels, and can be extended lexicographically to paths outgoing from a shared root operation (see {{< reflink "sec:simplifying-assumptions" >}} for more details).
+We proceed by using the total order that we have defined on port labels and can be extended lexicographically to paths outgoing from a shared root operation (see {{< reflink "sec:simplifying-assumptions" >}} for more details).
 For a choice of root operation $r$, we can thus order the set of operations on two linear paths by the total order on the paths from $r$.
-We then consider them in order and only keep unchanged those operations that contain a linear path that was not seen before, updating the set of seen linear paths as we go.
+We then consider them in order and keep the operations that contain a linear path that was not seen before unchanged, updating the set of seen linear paths as we go.
 The other operations, i.e. those on two linear paths that have already been visited, are split, resulting in two operations on a single linear path.
 The following pseudocode implements this algorithm.